StanleySongPro/github_tutorial/README.md

 Unfortunately, the push action is rejected since git detects the README file in github but not in your local machine.
 To fix the problem:
 * **git pull origin master**, then **git push origin master**; if got `refusing to merge unrelated histories` problem, try **git pull origin master --allow-unrelated-histories**

-Another two approaches to help you aviod this situation in the begining:
+Another three approaches to help you aviod this situation in the begining:
 * 1. Do not create the README file when you create the github repo in the beginning
 * 2. Using the cloning approach:(It automatically downloads the repo and stores it in a sub directory of your working directory; it also automatically sets up the origin remote so you don't have to add the remote manually; local repo and github repo are already in sync)
   * Create the repo with README